vaadin/testbench-demo/README.md

 If you are looking for more information on TestBench, see https://vaadin.com/docs/v10/testbench/testbench-overview.html

 This version is for Vaadin 14.
-For a version for Vaadin Platform 10, see https://github.com/vaadin/testbench-demo/tree/10.0 For a version for Vaadin Framework 8, see https://github.com/vaadin/testbench-demo/tree/8.0 For a version for Vaadin Framework 7, see https://github.com/vaadin/testbench-demo/tree/7.7
+For a version for Vaadin 10, see https://github.com/vaadin/testbench-demo/tree/10.0 For a version for Vaadin Framework 8, see https://github.com/vaadin/testbench-demo/tree/8.0 For a version for Vaadin Framework 7, see https://github.com/vaadin/testbench-demo/tree/7.7